LastPass Free vs. Premium 2024: Which Is Right for You?

 Still on the fence about LastPass?
 We get it.
 We’ve rounded up three alternatives to explore that may better suit your needs.
 Below is a quick summary of our recommendations.

 • NordPass: Nordpass is a password manager released in 2019 by NordVPN.
 NordPass stands out with its XChaCha20 encryption instead of the usual AES 256-bit encryption, and NordPass Free offers unlimited password storage, device sync, autofill, and multi-factor authentication.
-You can upgrade to Premium for more features — we like that it is $1.49/mo (billed biannually) for the first two years billed annually (the most affordable of our alternatives).
+You can upgrade to Premium for more features — we like that it is $1.29/mo (billed every two years) billed annually (the most affordable of our alternatives).
 You can have peace of mind with a 30-day money-back guarantee, too.

 See NordPass Plans | Read Our NordPass Review